 - Incremental costs (\$)

 - Measure life (years)

 - Operation and maintenance costs (\$)

-- Water (gal) and other resource savings where appropriate.

-17 Emphasis has been added to denote the difference between a "deemed value" and a "deemed savings estimate".
+16 Emphasis has been added to denote the difference between a "deemed value" and a "deemed savings estimate".
 A deemed value refers to a single input value to an algorithm, while a deemed savings estimate is the result of calculating the end result of all of the values in the savings algorithm.